Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Lemoyne Anthony Hazard
+Deputy Sheriff Lemoyne Anthony Hazard

-Inyo County Sheriff's Department, California
+Inyo County Sheriff's Office, California

-End of Watch: Sunday, January 11, 1925
+End of Watch Sunday, January 11, 1925

 Reflections for Deputy Sheriff Lemoyne Anthony Hazard